-COVID-19 Point Persons will be designated at each public school to identify staff to be tested, coordinate staff's attendance at testing events, and track the number of staff who are tested on a weekly basis.
+COVID-19 Point Persons will be designated at each public school to identify individuals to be tested, to track testing numbers and to report on a weekly basis.
 Staff members selected for testing should provide evidence to the school that their results were received during the assigned week.
-Districts and charter schools are required to report the number of staff tested for COVID-19 each week through the NMDOH Provider Portal for COVID-19.
+Districts and charter schools are required to report the number of staff and students tested for COVID-19 each week through the NMDOH Provider Portal for COVID-19.